tremor-rs/tremor-www-docs/docs/overview.md

 In general, operators and developers should _minimize_ the number of encoding and decoding steps required in the transit of data through Tremor or between Tremor instances.

 The major overhead in most Tremor systems is encoding and decoding overhead.
-To compensate that, as as JSON is the most dominent format, we [ported](https://github.com/simd-lite/simdjson-rs) [sims-json](https://github.com/lemire/simdjson) this reduces the cost of en- and decoding significantly compared to other JSON implementations in Rust.
+To compensate that, as JSON is the most dominent format, we [ported](https://github.com/simd-lite/simdjson-rs) [sims-json](https://github.com/lemire/simdjson) this reduces the cost of en- and decoding significantly compared to other JSON implementations in Rust.

 ### Distribution model